4 Simple Steps to Declutter Toys (and Keep It That Way)

 Tons of LEGO bricks that just get scattered every once in awhile?
 Bag them up and sell the lot.
 Books below reading level?
 Donate.
 Board games with missing pieces?
 Recycle or properly dispose.

-Fair warning: purging can be become addicting.
 The more you purge the lighter you will feel.
 When you look around and see less “stuff” and create more space in your home, you will find more space mentally as well.

-Tips for a declutter toy purge:
+Tips for a declutter toy purge

 • Do it when the kids are not home (this would only be the opposite if you feel comfortable with the fact they will be onboard and not sway you to keep items)